A Complete Guide to the API

 |---|---|---|

-| POST | /requests/control-map | Preview role mappings, fallback reviewers, on-shift capacity, and approval-policy satisfiability before creating a request. |
+| POST | /requests/control-map | Optionally preview role mappings, fallback reviewers, on-shift capacity, and approval-policy satisfiability for complex routing. |

 | POST | /requests | Create a human approval, yes/no, free-text, review, or decision request. |